 3- Department of Neurology, Faculty of Medicine, University of Mohaghegh Mazandaran, Sari, Iran.

-Objectives: The aim of the present study was to investigate the effectiveness of Compassion-Focused Acceptance and Commitment Therapy on Pain self-efficacy and Pain catastrophizing in patients with multiple sclerosis.
+Objectives The present study aims to investigate the effectiveness of compassion-focused acceptance and commitment therapy (CFACT) on pain self-efficacy and pain catastrophizing in patients with multiple sclerosis (MS).

 Type of Study: